 Coping skills are the behaviors and thoughts you use to regulate your emotions or deal with changes in your life.
 These strategies are best employed when you realize you are becoming too emotional or stressed before an outburst happens.
+In these printable coping skills worksheets, students will sort strategies into “smart” and “not smart” columns.
+Good coping strategies include counting to 10, positive self talk, and calming your body.
+Bad coping strategies would include stomping your feet, yelling at someone, or throwing something.

 When an adult needs to calm down, they might go to the boxing gym, maybe have some wine, watch a funny TV show, call a close friend to vent, etc. Over the years, most adults have learned plenty of coping strategies that work for them personally when their emotions get too big.